zoom/zoom-oauth-sample-app/README.md

 This is a Hello World app using an OAuth Marketplace App client ID and Secret to create an OAuth token, used to call the Zoom API.

-Follow allong with relevant Zoom OAuth documentation as we set this up:
+Follow along with relevant Zoom OAuth documentation as we set this up:

 1. [OAuth with Zoom](https://marketplace.zoom.us/docs/guides/authorization/oauth/oauth-with-zoom)
 2. [Create an OAuth App](https://marketplace.zoom.us/docs/guides/getting-started/app-types/create-oauth-app)